Tom-Archer/github-contrib/README.md

 All the libraries for Pimoroni products are available online and can be modified by anyone, so let's go!

 First things first, head over to the [Pimoroni GitHub page](https://github.com/pimoroni).
 On this page you'll find a listing of all the wonderful repositories maintained by the folks at Pimoroni.
+A repository contains all the code files, etc. for a particular library along with information about how those files have changes over time and who has changed them.

-Generally there's one for each product/board that they produce, so go ahead and select the relevant repository.
+Generally there's a repository for each product/board that Pimoroni produce, so go ahead and select the relevant repository.
 The examples on this page refer to the [Mote repository](https://github.com/pimoroni/Mote) which is pinned to the Pimoroni landing page.

 ![Pimoroni Home Page](/images/2-Pimoroni-Github.png)